Alpina B3 (E90): B3 GT3

 The B3 GT3 is a high performance variant of the B3 S. Available only in the coupé bodystyle, the GT3 commemorates Alpina's return to motorsport and celebrates their victory in the 2011 ADAC GT Masters with an Alpina B6 GT3.
 The N54 inline-6 engine as used in the B3 S is modified by the addition of an Akrapovic titanium exhaust system and generates 408 PS 6,000 rpm and 398 lbft of torque 4,500 rpm.
-The GT3 has a track-oriented coil over suspension system having 12 settings of damper compression and 18 settings of damper rebound along with a lowered ride height.
+The GT3 has a track-oriented coilover suspension system developed by KW having 12 settings of damper compression and 18 settings of damper rebound along with a lowered ride height.

 The GT3 is fitted with 19-inch black forged multi-spoke alloy wheels finished in Himalaya Grey weighing less than 10 kg.
 The brakes have rotors measuring 380 mm front and aft with six-piston callipers.
 The car has a Drexler mechanical limited slip differential as standard.
 The exterior changes included a new front spoiler, front canards, a larger rear diffuser and a fixed rear wing.

 The GT3 had a limited production run of 99 units.
 Performance figures included a 0-100 kph acceleration time of 4.5 seconds and a claimed top speed of 186 mph.